vanillamochaltd/sourcestyling/README.md

 ## Procedure, Function, and Method Identifiers
 These guidelines are for program and class procedure, function, and methods that are inline, static, or out-of-line.
-Currently, there are no name distinctions for the specified codeblock variants previously specified in this section.
+Currently, there are no name distinctions for the codeblock variants previously specified in this section.

 ```cpp